 Strategies and tips to help you prepare for the next tax season

-Preplan the tax season with your internal teams
+Preplan the tax season with your accounting staff

-As you prepare for the new tax year, you’ll want to conduct a review of last year’s tax close with your internal teams.
-The time frame for this preplanning optimally begins in July, when you’ll establish and inform your team and begin identifying potential roadblocks.
-Follow these steps to complete the preplanning phase:
+As you prepare for the next tax year, you’ll want to conduct a review of last year’s tax close with your staff.
+If it’s not underway already, you should get started as soon as possible.
+This process is a good forum where you can establish and inform your team and begin identifying potential roadblocks.

-- Conduct a post-mortem.
+Conduct a post-mortem.
 What worked well last year?
 What didn’t?
 Are there easy improvements you can make?
-Zero in on areas such as excessive manual data entry, tax form overrides, and missed regulatory changes.
-That way your team will avoid making the same mistakes next year.
+Zero in on your tax preparation software, looking at such areas as excessive manual data entry, tax form overrides, and missed regulatory changes.
+That way your team can avoid dealing with the same challenges this season.

 Plan tax processes for the year-end close

-October is a great month to pick up the pace with planning.
+Now is a great time to pick up the pace with planning.
 You can set key deadlines, validate your users, test your processes, and ensure that your data is clean.
-With fully tested processes and clean data, you can ensure that your reports are clean and your tax filing goes smoothly.
+With fully tested processes and tax software, you can ensure that your tax filing for clients goes smoothly.
 To prepare for the testing of your processes, complete these steps:

 - Finalize all users.
-Confirm all tax software users, set them up properly, and review their security profiles.
-Follow best practices and grant the least privilege required for users to complete their tax duties.
+Confirm all tax software users on your staff, set them up properly, and review their security profiles.
+Follow best practices and grant the least privilege required for users to complete their assigned tasks.
 Authorized users should then log in to make sure they can review data, upload files, and conduct other digital workflow processes.
-These double-checks help ensure that you’ll avoid unnecessary IT issues during the heat of tax season that can slow or compromise your progress.
+These double-checks help ensure that you’ll avoid unnecessary IT issues during the height of tax season that can slow or compromise your progress.

 - Review and make changes.
 Consult with your team on any business changes or other changes and make sure they’re reflected in your tax software.
 For example, you may need to update source files, fine-tune file layouts, or add new form types.
 In addition, if you use custom forms, you’ll want to review them for accuracy.

-Now that you’ve set a solid foundation, you’ll want to test your processes to make sure they function as intended when tax deadlines draw near.
+Now that you’ve set a solid foundation, you’ll want to test your processes to make sure they function as intended as tax deadlines approach.
 Follow these steps to perform your test run:

 - Update your preferences.
 Update or add information such as statement messages, payer information, information about deliverables, custom documents, and any file transfer protocols.
-Verifying addresses is particularly important this year because so many businesses have moved or shuttered offices due to the pandemic.
+Verifying addresses is particularly important as some businesses may have moved to smaller offices or transitioned to completely remote working arrangements.

 - Transfer data files.
 To prepare for your test run, transfer and import your data files and then check all of your mapping coordinates, comparing default values against sample files and making any necessary changes.
 Be sure to sample data for every single map and every single position in each of your data files.